danio86/ProClimbersFE/README.md

 ## Features Left to Implement

   - Planned features:
-    - In the future, the user will be able to add additional images to their property.
+    - In the future, an admin will be able to add additional images to their products.
-    - TheShop administrator will have a dashboard with statistics on sales, preferred locations, and other data.
+    - Users can add a profile image
+    - The page gets a logo